atmosbear/react-ts-tw-starter/README.md

 - postcss (needed for tailwind)
 - autoprefixer (needed for tailwind)

+### Q: Why are the typescript settings so strict?
+A: Because I'm curious as to what happens if I'm forced to type EVERYTHING instead of doing the inference method.
+I came from Java and Python where I enjoyed using types, so I just want to see. :)

 ### Q: Why?
 A: Because I felt it would be nice to optimize the structure to my liking instead of relying on create react app; CRA is just so bloated.
 Typescript already adds an extra 60 MB, I don't need all the dependencies that I won't use!
 For example, I don't enjoy the slowness of rollup, so Vite is just incredible.